What Is Education Revolution?

-- Overcome vested interests in education is a $4.4 trillion business and it offers livelihoods for many people who do not want to give up the status quo
+- Overcome vested interests in education, which is a $4.4 trillion business and it offers livelihoods for many people who do not want to give up the status quo;

-- Change assessment is too linear and the thinking to assess in a different way means changing the whole system
+- Change assessment, which is too linear and the thinking to assess in a different way means changing the whole system;

-- Allow teachers cannot see how to think differently even though they have a strong grip of the problem
+- Aid teachers who cannot see how to think differently even though they have a strong grip of the problem;

-- Produce a radical change in the funding model is needed to break the deadlock
+- Produce a radical change in the funding model in order to break the deadlock;

-- Show business which is searching for an answer to The Skills Gap but still confusing learning and education and asking education to solve a problem it cannot resolve, that it can be solved in other ways
+- Show businesses which are searching for an answer to The Skills Gap that it can be solved in other ways, rather than confusing learning and education, and asking education to solve a problem it cannot resolve;

-- Create a new system of funding learning outside education but able to retrospectively include enlightened educators who wish to adopt a new model
+- Create a new system for funding learning outside education, but still be able to retrospectively include enlightened educators who wish to adopt a new model;